vegaprotocol/vegacapsule/templates.md

 <dd>

-Name that represents a group of same node sets.
+Name that represents a group of the same node sets.

 </dd>